msprev/panzer/README.rst

    `here <https://github.com/msprev/panzer/issues/22>`__.

-2. Does panzer expand ``~`` or ``*`` inside field of a style definition? panzer does not do attempt any shell expansion or globbing inside a style definition.
+2. Does panzer expand ``~`` or ``*`` inside field of a style definition? panzer does not do any shell expansion/globbing inside a style definition.
 The reason is described
    `here <https://github.com/msprev/panzer/issues/23>`__.
 TL;DR:
    expansion and globbing are messy and not something that panzer is in a position to do correctly or predictably inside a style definition.